Klaixiya/EasyCode/README.md

 # EasyCode

 Something tiny and funny！
+Now the KalmanFilter.jl  include the Classic Kalman Filter and Unscented Kalman Filter.

 ## Classic Kalman Filter

-Now the KalmanFilter.jl just include the Classic Kalman Filter, so it is limited.

 All symbols are the same of   [wikipedia](https://en.wikipedia.org/wiki/Kalman_filter), so it is easy to contrast wiki when scanning the code.